Site investigation

 Next steps

-- Following fieldworks, a DSI Report will summarise investigation outcomes and identify and recommend next steps.
+- Following fieldworks, a DSI report will summarise the investigation outcomes and identify and recommend next steps.

 - A Mass Flux Study and Human Health and Ecological Risk Assessment may be conducted if the investigation identifies they are required.

-- The investigation will inform the development of a PFAS Management Plan for Camden Airport that will document the approach to managing any risks associated with PFAS contamination at the airport.
+- The investigation will inform the development of a PFAS Management Plan for Camden Airport that will outline the recommended management options to address any identified elevated risk of exposure to PFAS to human health and/or the environment.

 Additional information